This post was updated May 2026 with new shoe and sock recommendations.

 Friction prevention and heat and moisture dispersion isn’t the only function of your socks.
 Padding is also important.
 On many days you’ll be walking for hours over sharp broken rock.
 On many other days, you’ll spend a few hours on asphalt or hard crushed pebbles.
 On most days, you’ll get a little of both.
 That pounding bruises feet.

-Probably the best piece of advice I got on the Camino, and will now pass on, is to change your socks midway through your daily walk.
+Probably the best piece of advice I got on the Camino is to change your socks midway through your daily walk.
 Sit down, take off your pack.
 Take off your shoes and take off your socks.
-Take a rest while you let your feet dry out in the air.
+Have a rest while you let your feet dry out in the air.
 Rub them for a while and work out any knots.
-Re-powder or re-grease your trouble spots.
+Re-powder your trouble spots.
 Take out a fresh pair of socks (which I packed every day in the outside pocket of my pack) and put them on.
 It will change your whole outlook on the day when you stand up and your feet feel like you’re just starting out instead of like you’ve already been going for three hours.

 Some other hiking sock choices you should try